accordproject/markdown-editor/DEVELOPERS.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history** and **git logs**.
-But also, we use the git commit messages to **generate the Markdown-Editor change log**.
+But also, we use the git commit messages to **generate the Markdown Editor change log and release notes**.

 The commit message formatting can be added using a version of typical git workflow.